aspose-zip/Aspose.ZIP-API-References/english/net/aspose.zip/archive/archive/_index.md

 ## Examples

-The following example extract an encrypted archive, then decompress first entry to a `MemoryStream`.
+The following example extracts an encrypted archive, then decompresses first entry to a `MemoryStream`.

 ```csharp
 var fs = File.OpenRead("encrypted.zip");